 Hurricane Harvey was the strongest storm to make landfall in the Texas Coastal Bend area since Hurricane Carla in September 1961.
 The flooding resulting from Harvey’s flooding is one of the worst weather disasters in U.S. history.
-It’s estimated the storm damage will amount to billions of dollars.
+It’s estimated the storm damage will amount to up to 1000 billions of dollars.

 Even though Hurricane Harvey is off the front page of daily news, there’s no doubt the impact of this storm is far from over.
 The real heavy lifting of recovery and reconstruction is underway, and will continue for quite some time.

 With many connections to the Houston area, the founders of Delmarva Insulation and its affiliated companies have been moved to assist.
 To this end, Delmarva Insulation along with Delmarva Spray Foam, DeVere Insulation, DeVere Insulation Home Performance, Foam InSEALators, Liberty Insulation, Southland Insulators and The Fifth Fuel have donated $28,000 to help with recovery efforts.